Rutgers–Camden Digital Teaching Fellows

-Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses, embedding cutting-edge classroom technologies for engaging students.
-Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for new classroom techniques among colleagues.
-Camden deans Ganesh, Lindenmeyer, Cahill, and Palis (interim) have funded the program again, for 2018.
-New this year, the program will include online and hybrid teaching, as well as classroom-based instruction.
+Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses with a focus on digital tools and to implement effective pedagogical practices.
+Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for teaching techniques among colleagues.
+Camden deans Nickitas, Kim and Marchitello, and Rutgers Law co-deans Mutcherson and Lopez, have funded the program anew for 2020.

-Full-time Rutgers-Camden faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 15, 2019.
-No baseline digital experience is required, but you must designate at least one class you will be teaching in Fall 2019 or Spring 2020 that you will redesign over this summer.
+Full-time Camden and Rutgers Law faculty, if you are interested in joining this distinguished fellowship, please complete the online application below no later than April 13, 2020.
+No baseline digital experience is required, but you must designate at least one online class you will be teaching in Fall 2020 or Spring 2021 that you will design or re-design over this summer.
 The group is limited to 25 participants.

 - Fellows must commit to:

-- two full-day workshops on Wednesday, May 29th and Tursday, May 30th;
+- two full-day workshops on the Camden campus on Wednesday, May 27th and Thursday, May 28th;

-- the completed re-design of the proposed course; and
+- the completed design of the proposed online course; and

 - Fellows will receive: